DHLab-TSENG/Heterogeneity-in-SAD-paper/Cluster_Analysis.md

         by.y = "Variable")

-# statistics calculations for categorical variables by SCTD group
+# statistics calculations for categorical variables by SAD group
 table_one_categorical_var <-
-  # extract desired statistics and merge them into one data.table by SCTD group
+  # extract desired statistics and merge them into one data.table by SAD group
   map(table_one_by_diseases$CatTable,
       ~ map(.x, ~ .x[,c("level","freq","percent")]) %>%
         rbindlist(.,idcol = "Ori_Variable")